BUT has consistently outperformed its benchmark over the past five years…by Jean-Baptiste Andrieux

 Bull

-• All-weather approach has delivered consistently strong performance, even in recent difficult conditions
+• Consistent strong performance, including in difficult conditions

 Bear